Skip to content

 Step 3.
 ACR and Roadmap Review

-Products with medium or high risk must have a high level of review.
-UW-IT Accessible Technology Services (ATS) will review the vendor’s Accessibility Conformance Report (ACR) and accessibility roadmap to determine if the product is accessible.
+Products with medium or high risk must have a higher level of review.
+UWIT Accessible Technology Services (ATS) will review the vendor’s Accessibility Conformance Report (ACR) and accessibility roadmap to determine if the product is accessible.

-ACR / Roadmap review evaluates both the ACR and accessibility roadmap for accuracy, completeness, and representation of the product’s actual accessibility.
+ACR and Roadmap Review evaluates both documents for accuracy, completeness, and representation of the product’s actual accessibility.

 What you’ll get